 This might simply involve walking around the area in which you plan to set up.
 You can even pose as a customer, pay a visit to their premises and see what's on offer.
 You could check out competitor websites or ring them up for information (including prices).
 A quick scan through a local paper or business directory can also provide a list of competitors, while online searches can make the task quick and efficient.
 If you've already got some useful contacts, sound them out, too.

 The job of market research isn't complete until you have confidence in the scope and depth of your findings.
-The more information you gather, the less likely you are to set up a business that is odds-on to fail.
+The more information you gather, the less likely you are to set up a business that is destined to fail.